zhenners/pygame1/README.md

 main()
 ```
-# 4. Drawing on the window
+# 4. Drawing on the window - The Space Background

 Goal:
 1. Load the images of the game characters and display on the screen